Encapsule-Annex/jsgraph/README.md

 **Return:**

 Returns a copy of the `vertexId_` in-parameter.
+If the vertex already exists, its properties are replaced if specified.

 **Remarks:**

 If a vertex with identifier `vertexId_` already exists in the graph, the call to `addVertex` is ignored.

-## jsgraph.directed.DirectedGraph.removeVertex
+## jsgraph.DirectedGraph.removeVertex

         digraph.removeVertex(vertexId_);